The Fred Waring Show: Conflict over control

 Producing the early Waring show caused conflicts between Waring and network officials over whether he should adapt performances to fit the new medium or whether TV should adapt its procedures to accommodate Waring's group's performances.
 Murray Forman wrote in his book, One Night on TV Is Worth Weeks at the Paramount: Popular Music on Early Television, "Fred Waring wrestled with CBS executives for direct input in the production and performances on his program ... seeking to assert greater autonomy and control over the show's musical performances."

+Critical response

+A review of the show's 1951 premiere episode in the trade publication Billboard called it "the model TV music show".
+The review complimented Waring's skill in producing a "smooth-running show with sparkle, change of pace and imagination".
+It pointed out the variety of songs, each complemented by a high-quality setting, and noted that Waring was "well-advised" in selecting "down to earth" numbers for the show.